w-r-z-k/GCDProject/CodeBook.md

            SITTING
            STANDING
            LAYING
-tBodyAcc.mean.X
+tbodyacc.mean.x
-     mean of the X coordinate of the body accelerometer (time domain) -1.00000000...1.00000000 tBodyAcc.mean.Y
+     mean of the x coordinate of the body accelerometer (time domain) -1.00000000...1.00000000 tbodyacc.mean.y
-     mean of the Y coordinate of the body accelerometer (time domain) -1.00000000...1.00000000 tBodyAcc.mean.Z
+     mean of the y coordinate of the body accelerometer (time domain) -1.00000000...1.00000000 tbodyacc.mean.z
-     mean of the Z coordinate of the body accelerometer (time domain) -1.00000000...1.00000000 tBodyAcc.std.X
+     mean of the z coordinate of the body accelerometer (time domain) -1.00000000...1.00000000 tbodyacc.std.x
-     standard deviation of the X coordinate of the body accelerometer (time domain) -1.00000000...1.00000000 tBodyAcc.std.Y
+     standard deviation of the x coordinate of the body accelerometer (time domain) -1.00000000...1.00000000 tbodyacc.std.y
-     standard deviation of the Y coordinate of the body accelerometer (time domain) -1.00000000...1.00000000 tBodyAcc.std.Z
+     standard deviation of the y coordinate of the body accelerometer (time domain) -1.00000000...1.00000000 tbodyacc.std.z
-     standard deviation of the Z coordinate of the body accelerometer (time domain) -1.00000000...1.00000000 tGravityAcc.mean.X
+     standard deviation of the z coordinate of the body accelerometer (time domain) -1.00000000...1.00000000 tgravityacc.mean.x
-     mean of the X coordinate of the gravity accelerometer (time domain) -1.00000000...1.00000000 tGravityAcc.mean.Y
+     mean of the x coordinate of the gravity accelerometer (time domain) -1.00000000...1.00000000 tgravityacc.mean.y
-     mean of the Y coordinate of the gravity accelerometer (time domain) -1.00000000...1.00000000 tGravityAcc.mean.Z
+     mean of the y coordinate of the gravity accelerometer (time domain) -1.00000000...1.00000000 tgravityacc.mean.z
-     mean of the Z coordinate of the gravity accelerometer (time domain) -1.00000000...1.00000000 tGravityAcc.std.X
+     mean of the z coordinate of the gravity accelerometer (time domain) -1.00000000...1.00000000 tgravityacc.std.x
-     standard deviation of the X coordinate of the gravity accelerometer (time domain) -1.00000000...1.00000000 tGravityAcc.std.Y
+     standard deviation of the x coordinate of the gravity accelerometer (time domain) -1.00000000...1.00000000 tgravityacc.std.y
-     standard deviation of the Y coordinate of the gravity accelerometer (time domain) -1.00000000...1.00000000 tGravityAcc.std.Z
+     standard deviation of the y coordinate of the gravity accelerometer (time domain) -1.00000000...1.00000000 tgravityacc.std.z
-     standard deviation of the Z coordinate of the gravity accelerometer (time domain) -1.00000000...1.00000000 tBodyAccJerk.mean.X
+     standard deviation of the z coordinate of the gravity accelerometer (time domain) -1.00000000...1.00000000 tbodyaccjerk.mean.x
-     mean of the X coordinate of the body accelerometer jerk (time domain) -1.00000000...1.00000000 tBodyAccJerk.mean.Y
+     mean of the x coordinate of the body accelerometer jerk (time domain) -1.00000000...1.00000000 tbodyaccjerk.mean.y
-     mean of the Y coordinate of the body accelerometer jerk (time domain) -1.00000000...1.00000000 tBodyAccJerk.mean.Z
+     mean of the y coordinate of the body accelerometer jerk (time domain) -1.00000000...1.00000000 tbodyaccjerk.mean.z
-     mean of the Z coordinate of the body accelerometer jerk (time domain) -1.00000000...1.00000000 tBodyAccJerk.std.X
+     mean of the z coordinate of the body accelerometer jerk (time domain) -1.00000000...1.00000000 tbodyaccjerk.std.x
-     standard deviation of the X coordinate of the body accelerometer jerk (time domain) -1.00000000...1.00000000 tBodyAccJerk.std.Y
+     standard deviation of the x coordinate of the body accelerometer jerk (time domain) -1.00000000...1.00000000 tbodyaccjerk.std.y
-     standard deviation of the Y coordinate of the body accelerometer jerk (time domain) -1.00000000...1.00000000 tBodyAccJerk.std.Z
+     standard deviation of the y coordinate of the body accelerometer jerk (time domain) -1.00000000...1.00000000 tbodyaccjerk.std.z
-     standard deviation of the Z coordinate of the body accelerometer jerk (time domain) -1.00000000...1.00000000 tBodyGyro.mean.X
+     standard deviation of the z coordinate of the body accelerometer jerk (time domain) -1.00000000...1.00000000 tbodygyro.mean.x
-     mean of the X coordinate of the body gyroscope (time domain) -1.00000000...1.00000000 tBodyGyro.mean.Y
+     mean of the x coordinate of the body gyroscope (time domain) -1.00000000...1.00000000 tbodygyro.mean.y
-     mean of the Y coordinate of the body gyroscope (time domain) -1.00000000...1.00000000 tBodyGyro.mean.Z
+     mean of the y coordinate of the body gyroscope (time domain) -1.00000000...1.00000000 tbodygyro.mean.z
-     mean of the Z coordinate of the body gyroscope (time domain) -1.00000000...1.00000000 tBodyGyro.std.X
+     mean of the z coordinate of the body gyroscope (time domain) -1.00000000...1.00000000 tbodygyro.std.x
-     standard deviation of the X coordinate of the body gyroscope (time domain) -1.00000000...1.00000000 tBodyGyro.std.Y
+     standard deviation of the x coordinate of the body gyroscope (time domain) -1.00000000...1.00000000 tbodygyro.std.y
-     standard deviation of the Y coordinate of the body gyroscope (time domain) -1.00000000...1.00000000 tBodyGyro.std.Z
+     standard deviation of the y coordinate of the body gyroscope (time domain) -1.00000000...1.00000000 tbodygyro.std.z
-     standard deviation of the Z coordinate of the body gyroscope (time domain) -1.00000000...1.00000000 tBodyGyroJerk.mean.X
+     standard deviation of the z coordinate of the body gyroscope (time domain) -1.00000000...1.00000000 tbodygyrojerk.mean.x
-     mean of the X coordinate of the body gyroscope jerk (time domain) -1.00000000...1.00000000 tBodyGyroJerk.mean.Y
+     mean of the x coordinate of the body gyroscope jerk (time domain) -1.00000000...1.00000000 tbodygyrojerk.mean.y
-     mean of the Y coordinate of the body gyroscope jerk (time domain) -1.00000000...1.00000000 tBodyGyroJerk.mean.Z
+     mean of the y coordinate of the body gyroscope jerk (time domain) -1.00000000...1.00000000 tbodygyrojerk.mean.z
-     mean of the Z coordinate of the body gyroscope jerk (time domain) -1.00000000...1.00000000 tBodyGyroJerk.std.X
+     mean of the z coordinate of the body gyroscope jerk (time domain) -1.00000000...1.00000000 tbodygyrojerk.std.x
-     standard deviation of the X coordinate of the body gyroscope jerk (time domain) -1.00000000...1.00000000 tBodyGyroJerk.std.Y
+     standard deviation of the x coordinate of the body gyroscope jerk (time domain) -1.00000000...1.00000000 tbodygyrojerk.std.y
-     standard deviation of the Y coordinate of the body gyroscope jerk (time domain) -1.00000000...1.00000000 tBodyGyroJerk.std.Z
+     standard deviation of the y coordinate of the body gyroscope jerk (time domain) -1.00000000...1.00000000 tbodygyrojerk.std.z
-     standard deviation of the Z coordinate of the body gyroscope jerk (time domain) -1.00000000...1.00000000 tBodyAccMag.mean
+     standard deviation of the z coordinate of the body gyroscope jerk (time domain) -1.00000000...1.00000000 tbodyaccmag.mean
-     mean of the body accelerometer magnitude (time domain) -1.00000000...1.00000000 tBodyAccMag.std
+     mean of the body accelerometer magnitude (time domain) -1.00000000...1.00000000 tbodyaccmag.std
-     standard deviation of the body accelerometer magnitude (time domain) -1.00000000...1.00000000 tGravityAccMag.mean
+     standard deviation of the body accelerometer magnitude (time domain) -1.00000000...1.00000000 tgravityaccmag.mean
-     mean of the gravity accelerometer magnitude (time domain) -1.00000000...1.00000000 tGravityAccMag.std
+     mean of the gravity accelerometer magnitude (time domain) -1.00000000...1.00000000 tgravityaccmag.std
-     standard deviation of the gravity accelerometer magnitude (time domain) -1.00000000...1.00000000 tBodyAccJerkMag.mean
+     standard deviation of the gravity accelerometer magnitude (time domain) -1.00000000...1.00000000 tbodyaccjerkmag.mean
-     mean of the body accelerometer jerk magnitude (time domain) -1.00000000...1.00000000 tBodyAccJerkMag.std
+     mean of the body accelerometer jerk magnitude (time domain) -1.00000000...1.00000000 tbodyaccjerkmag.std
-     standard deviation of the body accelerometer jerk magnitude (time domain) -1.00000000...1.00000000 tBodyGyroMag.mean
+     standard deviation of the body accelerometer jerk magnitude (time domain) -1.00000000...1.00000000 tbodygyromag.mean
-     mean of the body gyroscopemagnitude (time domain) -1.00000000...1.00000000 tBodyGyroMag.std
+     mean of the body gyroscopemagnitude (time domain) -1.00000000...1.00000000 tbodygyromag.std
-     standard deviation of the body gyroscopemagnitude (time domain) -1.00000000...1.00000000 tBodyGyroJerkMag.mean
+     standard deviation of the body gyroscopemagnitude (time domain) -1.00000000...1.00000000 tbodygyrojerkmag.mean
-     mean of the body gyroscope jerk magnitude (time domain) -1.00000000...1.00000000 tBodyGyroJerkMag.std
+     mean of the body gyroscope jerk magnitude (time domain) -1.00000000...1.00000000 tbodygyrojerkmag.std
-     standard deviation of the body gyroscope jerk magnitude (time domain) -1.00000000...1.00000000 fBodyAcc.mean.X
+     standard deviation of the body gyroscope jerk magnitude (time domain) -1.00000000...1.00000000 fbodyacc.mean.x
-     mean of the X coordinate of the body accelerometer (frequency domain) -1.00000000...1.00000000 fBodyAcc.mean.Y
+     mean of the x coordinate of the body accelerometer (frequency domain) -1.00000000...1.00000000 fbodyacc.mean.y
-     mean of the Y coordinate of the body accelerometer (frequency domain) -1.00000000...1.00000000 fBodyAcc.mean.Z
+     mean of the y coordinate of the body accelerometer (frequency domain) -1.00000000...1.00000000 fbodyacc.mean.z
-     mean of the Z coordinate of the body accelerometer (frequency domain) -1.00000000...1.00000000 fBodyAcc.std.X
+     mean of the z coordinate of the body accelerometer (frequency domain) -1.00000000...1.00000000 fbodyacc.std.x
-     standard deviation of the X coordinate of the body accelerometer (frequency domain) -1.00000000...1.00000000 fBodyAcc.std.Y
+     standard deviation of the x coordinate of the body accelerometer (frequency domain) -1.00000000...1.00000000 fbodyacc.std.y
-     standard deviation of the Y coordinate of the body accelerometer (frequency domain) -1.00000000...1.00000000 fBodyAcc.std.Z
+     standard deviation of the y coordinate of the body accelerometer (frequency domain) -1.00000000...1.00000000 fbodyacc.std.z
-     standard deviation of the Z coordinate of the body accelerometer (frequency domain) -1.00000000...1.00000000 fBodyAccJerk.mean.X
+     standard deviation of the z coordinate of the body accelerometer (frequency domain) -1.00000000...1.00000000 fbodyaccjerk.mean.x
-     mean of the X coordinate of the body accelerometer jerk (frequency domain) -1.00000000...1.00000000 fBodyAccJerk.mean.Y
+     mean of the x coordinate of the body accelerometer jerk (frequency domain) -1.00000000...1.00000000 fbodyaccjerk.mean.y
-     mean of the Y coordinate of the body accelerometer jerk (frequency domain) -1.00000000...1.00000000 fBodyAccJerk.mean.Z
+     mean of the y coordinate of the body accelerometer jerk (frequency domain) -1.00000000...1.00000000 fbodyaccjerk.mean.z
-     mean of the Z coordinate of the body accelerometer jerk (frequency domain) -1.00000000...1.00000000 fBodyAccJerk.std.X
+     mean of the z coordinate of the body accelerometer jerk (frequency domain) -1.00000000...1.00000000 fbodyaccjerk.std.x
-     standard deviation of the X coordinate of the body accelerometer jerk (frequency domain) -1.00000000...1.00000000 fBodyAccJerk.std.Y
+     standard deviation of the x coordinate of the body accelerometer jerk (frequency domain) -1.00000000...1.00000000 fbodyaccjerk.std.y
-     standard deviation of the Y coordinate of the body accelerometer jerk (frequency domain) -1.00000000...1.00000000 fBodyAccJerk.std.Z
+     standard deviation of the y coordinate of the body accelerometer jerk (frequency domain) -1.00000000...1.00000000 fbodyaccjerk.std.z
-     standard deviation of the Z coordinate of the body accelerometer jerk (frequency domain) -1.00000000...1.00000000 fBodyGyro.mean.X
+     standard deviation of the z coordinate of the body accelerometer jerk (frequency domain) -1.00000000...1.00000000 fbodygyro.mean.x
-     mean of the X coordinate of the body gyroscope (frequency domain) -1.00000000...1.00000000 fBodyGyro.mean.Y
+     mean of the x coordinate of the body gyroscope (frequency domain) -1.00000000...1.00000000 fbodygyro.mean.y
-     mean of the Y coordinate of the body gyroscope (frequency domain) -1.00000000...1.00000000 fBodyGyro.mean.Z
+     mean of the y coordinate of the body gyroscope (frequency domain) -1.00000000...1.00000000 fbodygyro.mean.z
-     mean of the Z coordinate of the body gyroscope (frequency domain) -1.00000000...1.00000000 fBodyGyro.std.X
+     mean of the z coordinate of the body gyroscope (frequency domain) -1.00000000...1.00000000 fbodygyro.std.x
-     standard deviation of the X coordinate of the body gyroscope (frequency domain) -1.00000000...1.00000000 fBodyGyro.std.Y
+     standard deviation of the x coordinate of the body gyroscope (frequency domain) -1.00000000...1.00000000 fbodygyro.std.y
-     standard deviation of the Y coordinate of the body gyroscope (frequency domain) -1.00000000...1.00000000 fBodyGyro.std.Z
+     standard deviation of the y coordinate of the body gyroscope (frequency domain) -1.00000000...1.00000000 fbodygyro.std.z
-     standard deviation of the Z coordinate of the body gyroscope (frequency domain) -1.00000000...1.00000000 fBodyAccMag.mean
+     standard deviation of the z coordinate of the body gyroscope (frequency domain) -1.00000000...1.00000000 fbodyaccmag.mean
-     mean of the body accelerometer magnitude (frequency domain) -1.00000000...1.00000000 fBodyAccMag.std
+     mean of the body accelerometer magnitude (frequency domain) -1.00000000...1.00000000 fbodyaccmag.std
-     standard deviation of the body accelerometer magnitude (frequency domain) -1.00000000...1.00000000 fBodyBodyAccJerkMag.mean
+     standard deviation of the body accelerometer magnitude (frequency domain) -1.00000000...1.00000000 fbodybodyaccjerkmag.mean
-     mean of the body accelerometer jerk magnitude (frequency domain) -1.00000000...1.00000000 fBodyBodyAccJerkMag.std
+     mean of the body accelerometer jerk magnitude (frequency domain) -1.00000000...1.00000000 fbodybodyaccjerkmag.std
-     standard deviation of the body accelerometer jerk magnitude (frequency domain) -1.00000000...1.00000000 fBodyBodyGyroMag.mean
+     standard deviation of the body accelerometer jerk magnitude (frequency domain) -1.00000000...1.00000000 fbodybodygyromag.mean
-     mean of the body gyroscope magnitude (frequency domain) -1.00000000...1.00000000 fBodyBodyGyroMag.std
+     mean of the body gyroscope magnitude (frequency domain) -1.00000000...1.00000000 fbodybodygyromag.std
-     standard deviation of the body gyroscope magnitude (frequency domain) -1.00000000...1.00000000 fBodyBodyGyroJerkMag.mean
+     standard deviation of the body gyroscope magnitude (frequency domain) -1.00000000...1.00000000 fbodybodygyrojerkmag.mean
-     mean of the body gyroscope jerk magnitude (frequency domain) -1.00000000...1.00000000 fBodyBodyGyroJerkMag.std
+     mean of the body gyroscope jerk magnitude (frequency domain) -1.00000000...1.00000000 fbodybodygyrojerkmag.std
      standard deviation of the body gyroscope jerk magnitude (frequency domain) -1.00000000...1.00000000